-6.97.
-Measures to be considered in the design of the nuclear power plant or research reactor for the management of solid radioactive waste should, as far as applicable, include the following:
+6.85.
+Measures to be considered in the design of the nuclear fuel cycle facility for the management of solid radioactive waste should include, as far as applicable, the following:

-- (a) Provisions for segregation of waste by type (i.e. by mass, physical form, volume, isotopic composition and activity concentration); - (b) Means for the handling, packaging and storage of solid radioactive waste with low level and very low level activity (e.g. contaminated cleaning equipment, clothing, paper and tools); - (c) Means for the handling, packaging and storage of solid radioactive waste with intermediate level activity (e.g. waste arising from ion exchange resins, ventilation filters and charcoal beds); - (d) Means for the handling, packaging and storage of solid radioactive waste with high level activity (e.g. activated hardware); - (e) Areas and tools for handling and loading of waste; - (f) Equipment and tools for radiation protection; - (g) Provisions for ensuring that the clearance of radioactive material within authorized practices from any further regulatory control and the control of discharges are within authorized limits; - (h) Provisions for avoiding the combining of waste types that would result in a mixed waste.
+- (a) Provisions for segregation of waste by type (i.e. by physical form, volume, mass, isotopic composition and activity concentration) or in accordance with its area of origin; - (b) Means for the handling, packaging and storage of solid low level radioactive waste and very low level radioactive waste (e.g. contaminated cleaning equipment, clothing, paper and tools); - (c) Means for the handling, packaging and storage of solid intermediate level radioactive waste (e.g. waste arising from ion exchange resins, ventilation filters and charcoal beds); - (d) Areas and tools for handling, temporary storage and loading of waste; - (e) Equipment and tools for radiation protection; - (f) Provisions as necessary for handling and storage of filters, resins and residues from the evaporation of liquid waste; - (g) Provisions for ensuring that the clearance of radioactive material from regulatory control and the control of discharges are conducted within authorized limits.

-6.98.
-The nuclear power plant or research reactor and its associated waste management facilities should be designed to prevent interactions between materials that may compromise the containment of the waste or compromise safety at the facility.
+6.86.
+Facilities should be designed to prevent interactions between different materials that may compromise the containment of the waste or compromise safety at the facility.

-6.99.
+6.87.
 The predisposal management of radioactive waste may also entail the management of non-radioactive hazardous material.
 Measures should be taken to ensure that its management is in compliance with the applicable regulations relating to hazardous material and to take account of potential interactions between radioactive and non-radioactive constituents.

-6.100.
+6.88.
 For the conditioning of waste, all relevant characteristics of the waste form should be considered and provided for in the design of the waste package.
 The waste package should provide adequate containment and shielding and should have adequate heat removal properties.